 Technically, all smart meters installed after March 2019 should be second-generation smart meters.
 The reason for this is that the first-generation meters had a fatal flaw: they lost their 'smart' features if you switched energy supplier.
 However, it has recently been reported that first-generation meters are still being installed across the UK, especially in Scotland and the north of England, for reasons that range from connectivity problems to a lack of qualified engineers to install them.

-If you did have a first-generation smart meter fitted, though, don't panic: it won't suddenly stop working altogether if you switch supplier; it will just revert to being a regular meter, and you'll need to provide your energy supplier with meter readings.
+If you have a first-generation meter, don't worry: it won't suddenly stop working altogether if you switch supplier; it will just revert to being a regular meter, and you'll need to provide your energy supplier with meter readings.
 For those of us who have data sharing concerns, this may even be preferable.